crobox/docker-graylog/README.md

-# Graylog server with SSO plugin
+# Graylog server with extras

-Default graylog image extended with SSO plugin
+Default graylog image extended with SSO plugin and GeoLite2 City database.